A High-Performance Training-Free Pipeline for Robust Random Telegraph Signal Characterization via Adaptive Wavelet-Based Denoising and Bayesian Digitization Methods: Methods

+Traps are assumed to be independent in order to provide a controlled baseline for benchmarking that isolates algorithmic performance without introducing device-specific trap interactions.
+While correlated traps may arise in certain experimental systems, the independent-trap assumption does not trivialize the analysis task.
 To emulate realistic experimental conditions, controlled noise is added to the ground truth RTS signal, which can be either single-trap or multi-trap. $A(t)$ denotes the ground truth RTS amplitude at time or signal step $t$, to which noise is added with intensity scaled by a factor $\eta_{\text{wn}}$.
 Let $\Delta A = \max(A) - \min(A)$ be the RTS maximum amplitude range.
 Upon synthesizing the white noise to the ground truth signal, we define the white noise $W(t) \sim \mathcal{N}(0, \sigma_W^2)$ where $\mathcal{N}(0, \sigma_W^2)$ denotes a Gaussian distribution with zero mean and variance $\sigma_W^2$.
 The standard deviation is $std(W(t))=\sigma_W = \Delta A \cdot \eta_{\text{wn}}$.
 The synthesized RTS with white noise is then expressed as $a(t) = A(t) + W(t)$.
 To synthesize RTS samples with pink noise as a form of low-frequency noise, we replace the previously modeled Gaussian white noise with pink noise, characterized by a power spectral density (PSD) that follows a $1/f^\alpha$ trend, where $f$ denotes frequency and $\alpha$ is the power-law exponent.
 We assume the standard pink noise with $\alpha = 1$.
 The pink noise $P(t)$, when the given noise level is $\eta_{\text{pn}}$, is derived by applying a power-law filter to white noise $W(t)$ where $\eta_{\text{wn}}=\eta_{\text{pn}}$.
 The filtered output $\text{PL}(t)$ has a $1/f$ PSD characteristic.
 Therefore, the pink noise term is defined as $P(t) = \sigma_W \cdot \text{PL}(t)$, where $\text{PL}(t)$ is a pink noise sample with \(1/f\) spectral properties by first generating white noise.
 The resulting pink noise RTS thus becomes $a(t) = A(t) + P(t)$.
 The process of adding controlled noise can be visualized in \autoref{fig:fig1_rts_examples} from ground truth RTS (black) to noisy RTS (grey).
+Although the noise is additive, the inclusion of strong low-frequency (pink) noise introduces substantial temporal correlations and background fluctuations that can fully mask weaker RTS transitions, reflecting a major challenge commonly encountered in experimental RTS measurements.

 All stochastic procedures, including RTS switching and noise generation, are seeded using a signal-specific random seed.
 Given the RTS parameters and seed, the exact signal can be regenerated.
 This deterministic setup ensures traceability and supports debugging and reproducible experimentation.
 In summary, the RTS generator synthesizes white noise or pink noise RTS based on sample length $L$, number of traps $N_{\text{trap}}$, corresponding noise level $\eta_{\text{wn}}$ or $\eta_{\text{pn}}$, as well as a random seed for reproducibility.
 This modular pipeline provides a flexible framework for generating synthetic RTS signals suitable for evaluating denoising algorithms in a variety of noise regimes.